iambiki-git/iambiki-git/README.md

 # Hi there, I'm Biki 👋

 Welcome to my GitHub profile!
-I'm an enthusiastic **Django developer** who loves building web applications and exploring new technologies.
+I'm an enthusiastic, emerging software developer who loves building web applications and exploring new technologies.
 I’m currently learning and growing my skills to become a full-stack developer.

 ---

 ### 🚀 About Me:

-- 🔭 Currently working on **Personal Blog** using **Django**
+- 🔭 Currently working on **Personal Portfolio** using **Django**
 - 🌱 I’m currently learning **Advanced Django**, **React.js**
 - 👯 I’m looking to collaborate on **Web Development** projects
 - 💬 Ask me about **Django, Python, and Web Development**
-- 📫 How to reach me: **bikiemail@example.com**
+- 📫 How to reach me: **gbikram4554@example.com**
 - ⚡ Fun fact: I love reading tech blogs and solving coding challenges.

 ---